Random Post: Contact

 CAD Drawing of the Virttable

-This table is the property of the department for Design, Computer Sciences and Media (DCSM) of the Wiesbaden University of Applied Sciences, which provided me with the money for the components of the Virttable.
+This table is the property of the department for Design, Computer Science and Media (DCSM) of the Wiesbaden University of Applied Sciences, which provided me with the money for the components of the Virttable.
+(Actually, we had student fees for a short time in Hessen/Germany.
+From a part of these student fees the Virttable has been built.
+Thank you, dear students!!!
+There’s no cent of public money in the Virttable.)
 Amongst others those parts include:

 The computer that I have used in the Virttable is my Mac Mini.